WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_forms.md

-Data for the can be entered in .... or from questionnaires sssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss ssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss ssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss ssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss
+Data used in the different stages of the business processes can

 Forms represent data that can be acquired manual